hebaayman1/hebaayman1/README.md

 ## 🚀 About Me

 * 💡 Passionate about building modern web applications
+* 🤖 Currently learning **Data Science, Machine Learning, and AI**
+* 📊 Exploring data analysis, visualization, and machine learning techniques
 * 🧩 Strong problem-solving and analytical thinking skills
-* ✨ Clean, maintainable, and scalable code advocate
+* ✨ Advocate for clean, maintainable, and scalable code
 * 📚 Always learning new technologies and software engineering practices
 * 🤝 Love collaborating on impactful projects and open-source contributions